blbadger/blbadger.github.io/logistic-map.md

 ![map]({{https://blbadger.github.io}}/logistic_map/logistic_period.png)

 Let's take a closer look at the fuzzy region of the right.
-This corresponds to the values of r which are mostly aperiodic, but with windows of periodicity.
+This corresponds to the values of $r$ which are mostly aperiodic, but with windows of periodicity.
 There are all kinds of interesting shapes visible, highlighting a key difference between mathematical chaos and the normal English word (OED: a state of complete confusion and lack of order).
 ![map]({{https://blbadger.github.io}}/logistic_map/logistic_period_zoom2.png)

 One of the most striking features of this map is that it is a self-similar fractal.
 This means that smaller parts resemble the whole object.
 Observe what happens when we zoom in on the upper left section: A smaller copy of the original image is found.